 Prioritizing Hiring in the Early Days

-First and foremost, it’s important to prioritize hiring from the very beginning.
-I know trying to do everything yourself in the early days can be tempting, but trust me, that’s a recipe for burnout.
+First and foremost, it’s important to prioritize hiring from the beginning.
+Trying to do everything yourself in the early days can be tempting, but that’s a recipe for burnout.
 You must start building your team as soon as possible, even if it’s just one or two key hires.

 Hiring amazing talent is transformative; Founders should spend at least 50% of their time on hiring.